morales-felix/SMART-on-FHIR-Python-app/README.md

 3. Create a fresh environment (Python >=3.7 but < 3.10 strongly recommended), and run the following:
 `pip install -r requirements.txt`

-If you run into any issues with the installation, try deleting Windows-specific packages from the `requirements.txt` file.

 ## Usage

 Before launching this application in the SMART Health IT sandbox, do the following: